yuanggeng/Bridging-dimensions/README.md

-# Bridging dimensions: confident reachability for high-dimensional controllers
+# High-dimensional reachability toolbox
-This repository contains the source codes for the paper "Bridging dimensions: confident reachability for high-dimensional controllers".
+This repository contains the source code for a toolbox that implements high-confidence reachability analysis of closed-loop systems with image-based neural network controllers.
+It also works for any other controllers with a high-dimensional input space.
+This repository implements the paper "Bridging dimensions: confident reachability for high-dimensional controllers" (https://arxiv.org/abs/2311.04843) and its extensions.

 This repository contains the following contents:
-1. The low-dimensional controller training code with naive-splitting
+1. The low-dimensional controller training code (and examples of trained low-dimensional controllers)
-2. Calculating the action-based and trajectory-based conformal prediction discrepancy.
+2. Calculation of conformal prediction discrepancies
-3. Revised POLAR code to apply reachability analysis with different discrepancies.
+3. Updated POLAR code to apply reachability analysis with statistical discrepancies
-4. Well-trained low-dimensional controllers saved as a text file.
-5. Three environments contain the continuous control action space and images as input
+4. The above applied to three experimental environments with images and continuous control actions

 ## Prerequisites
 ```python